HttpAnimation/StealthCart/README.md

 ]
 ```

-Please note that the **Photo-3** and **Photo-2** links are currently broken.
+Note: The **Photo-3** and **Photo-2** links are currently broken.

-2. Modify the template by replacing each placeholder with the specific details of your product.
-For example:
+2. Customize the template by replacing placeholders with your product details:

 ```json
 [